 It is also important to diagnose co-infections.
 Ticks may transmit more than one disease in a single bite.
 Coloradans who remain ill after treatment for Lyme disease may have co-infections such as Anaplasmosis, Babesia, Bartonella, or others that require different or extended treatments.

 Your medical care provider may not have experience in the diagnosis, testing or treatment for Lyme disease or co-infections, or may only treat a patient if they meet CDC surveillance criteria positive for disease.
 Some see Lyme as a simple infection easily cured by a short course of antibiotics.
 Others see it as a complex disease that requires comprehensive treatment.
 Naturopathic medical care providers may have alternative approaches to treatment of infection or may provide additional supportive care to boost immune function and repair cell damage.

 It is okay to ask your medical practitioner about their training, and how they choose to diagnose and treat Lyme and other tick-borne diseases.
-And it is your right as a patient to be informed that there is controversy regarding diagnosis, testing and treatment for Lyme disease and co-infections.
+It is your right as a patient to be informed that there is controversy regarding diagnosis, testing and treatment for Lyme disease and co-infections.

 Lyme Disease Association, Inc. provides a doctor referral system to help you locate an experienced care provider as well as providing a wealth of information and resources to support Lyme patients, educators and physicians.

-Lyme Disease.org provides both National and Colorado based support groups, the MyLymeData database, a Lyme Symptom checklist and the Lyme Times publication that can assist in your pursuit of understanding Lyme and getting the care you need.
+Lyme Disease.org provides a doctor referral system to help you locate an experienced care provider, provides both National and Colorado based support groups, hosts the largest Lyme patient registry MyLymeData, and publishes The Lyme Times that can assist in your pursuit of understanding Lyme and getting the care you need.